endingwithali/launchbarkly/README.md

 Auth and Sign up calls do not actively check for empty bodies, which will cause errors.
 Inputs to the calls prevent empty bodies from being sent.

+## Publishing
+This project can easily be deployed utilizing [Vercel](https://vercel.co/) thanks to the use of Next.js.
+You can learn more about deploying utilizing Vercel and their easy command line tool [here](https://vercel.com/docs/platform/deployments)!

+## Issues
+If you find any additional issues/questions, feel free to reach out to me via Twitter - [@endingwithali](twitter.com/endingwithali).
+I'm most responsive there.

 ## Why the Separate Server for the LaunchDarkly calls

 This project is a [Next.JS](https://nextjs.org/) based project.

 [insert paragraph about issue with serverside rendering]

-## Issues
-If you find any additional issues/questions, feel free to reach out to me via Twitter - [@endingwithali](twitter.com/endingwithali).
-I'm most responsive there.